Kermit1246/AutoTyper/README.md

 1. Launch the AutoTyper application.
 2. Enter the text you want to type in the designated text box.
-3. Set the typing interval (in milliseconds) using the provided input field.
+3. Set the typing interval using the provided input fields.

 ## Inspiration